openforis/sepal-doc/docs/source/cli/index.rst

         nohup gdalinfo example.tif

     All console outputs will be redirected to a :code:`nohup.out` in your home directory, but the execution will be running in the background.
-Thus, you will be able to safely close the terminal or even the browser window without killing your process (for more information about :code:`nohup`, see `this article <https://en.wikipedia.org/wiki/Nohup>`__.
+You will be able to safely close the terminal or even the browser window without interrupting the process (for more information about :code:`nohup`, see `this article <https://en.wikipedia.org/wiki/Nohup>`__).

 Coding tools
 ------------